tolasa/Picasa_MobiPicasa/README.txt

 •Using Panaroma style,
 •Implementing the localization,
 •Pinch and zoom support,
-•Sharing photos on social medias like Facebook or Twitter, •Enabling the user to rate and comment about the app.
+•Sharing Picasa photos on social medias like Facebook or Twitter, •Enabling the user to rate and comment about the app.
 •Browsing  favorite people’s albums.
 •Using Model-View-ViewModel architecture